core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Upon a change in the status of the target resource under group observation, the server sends a multicast notification intended to all the clients taking part in the group observation of that resource.
 In particular, each such multicast notification is formatted as follows.

-* It MUST be Non-confirmable.
+* It MUST be a Non-confirmable message.

 * It MUST include an Observe Option, as per {{RFC7641}}.